 &lt;sup>2 NIOSH testing requirements state that a minimum of three respirator units must be tested for inhalation and exhalation resistance and a minimum of 20 must be tested for filtration efficiency [NIOSH 2018].

-&lt;sup>3 Testing was completed in 2019.
+&lt;sup>3 Testing was completed in 2018.

-&lt;sup>4 3M designated a five-year shelf life for the 3M 1860 model [3M 2018].
-As of February 2020, the 3M 1860 still has a five-year shelf life.
-The 3M 8000 has a three-year shelf life and is no longer produced or sold by 3M.
+&lt;sup>4 KC designated a five-year shelf life for this model [KC 2018].
+As of February 2020, this model still has a five-year shelf life